bagnaram/bagnaram.github.io/_posts/2019-10-26-taiwan-japan-2.md

   <object data="https://lh3.googleusercontent.com/yAt72KtLGv3W8ixN3uMa1TSJjacTafYjmVa9gmTYfB50b9pjHtthjpXLP4CLDrWeWI9MCrLasY3i937yuERtZAkwSC7iBeEVa5rf2gmK-H2kWGgy8NvJfkmscr0QSoYPoF6FiJbRlw=w1920-h1080"></object>
 </div>

 I descended the hill to visit a few shops and had some delicious matcha and snacks before going down to my accommodation.
 I drank some beer for happy hour because the Millennial has free beer during this time!
-I met a girl from Isreal on sabbatical and learned a bit about the culture of travelling abroad during her time.
+I met a girl from Isreal on sabbatical and learned a bit about the culture of traveling abroad during her time.
 For dinner, I visited a sushi conveyor and walked around the plaza arcade at night.
 Just like 99th street, all lit up!
 Later I met someone from Shanghai who shared some places to visit in Tokyo including the art museum to see the cityscape from the rooftop, and she even shared some rice wine with me.

 <script src="https://cdn.jsdelivr.net/npm/publicalbum@latest/embed-ui.min.js" async></script>
 <div class="pa-gallery-player-widget" style="width:960px; height:480px; display:none;"